-Pulled plants should not be placed on soil or in damp areas as they can readily reroot.
-The plants can be allowed to dry out or composted.
+Pulled plants should not be placed on soil or in damp areas as they can readily re-root.
+The plants can be allowed to dry out or be composted if seedless.
 Once dried, the remains can be left on site as they reduce to small amounts, if fully desiccated and seedless, disposed of as inert waste, or burnt,